What's allowed during Washington's reopening? Here are the four phases

-Gov. Jay Inslee rolled out four phases to Washington’s re-opening plan on Friday, which are expect to last until at least July.
+Gov. Jay Inslee rolled out four phases to Washington’s re-opening plan on Friday, which are expected to last until at least July.

 Washington will be under a stay-at-home order through May 31, but some restrictions could begin lifting mid-May.